raggleton/htcondenser/docs/usage.rst

                  output_files=['simple_results_2.txt'],
                  quantity=1)

 Note that the files specified by ``input_files`` will automatically get transferred to HDFS before the job starts.
-This avoids reading straight from ``/users``.
+This avoids reading directly from ``/users``.
 Files specified by ``output_files`` will automatically be transferred to HDFS from the worker node when the job ends.
+Note that any arguments you pass to the job will automatically be updated to reflect any transfers to/from ``/hdfs``: *you do not need to worry about this*.

 Each ``Job`` must then be added to the governing ``JobSet``::